UF Health Shands Hospital ranks among the nation’s top hospitals in five specialties.

 Maintaining a 4-star rating during the many challenges of a pandemic is a major accomplishment.
 It reflects the sustained commitment of all the members of our UF Health team to delivering safe, high-quality care.
 The rating is based on a score that is composed of six categories: mortality, equity, patient-centeredness, effectiveness, efficiency and safety.

 A Beacon Award — recognized at a gold, silver or bronze level — is a three-year designation that recognizes nursing teams that meet national criteria consistent with Magnet recognition by the American Nurses Credentialing Center, the Malcolm Baldrige National Quality Award and the National Quality Healthcare Award.
-The award identifies individual nursing units that promote healthy work environments conducive to collaboration, and collect and use evidence-based research to improve patient outcomes, patient and staff satisfaction and credibility.
+The award identifies individual nursing units that promote healthy work environments conducive to collaboration, and collect and use evidence-based research to improve patient outcomes, patient and staff satisfaction and credibility with health care consumers.
 Beacon Award criteria include leadership structures and systems; appropriate staffing and staff engagement; effective communication, knowledge management, learning and development; and evidence-based practices and processes.

 The liver transplant program at UF Health Shands Hospital is recognized by the Scientific Registry of Transplant Recipients, or SRTR, as one of the best liver transplant programs in the nation with a one-year survival rate of 99% — the highest of all hospitals in the U.S. — the result of our commitment to personalized care and our comprehensive team approach.
 SRTR annually evaluates transplant programs around the country on metrics that are of greatest concern to transplant candidates: one-year post-transplant survival rates, how quickly candidates can receive a transplant and survival rates on the waitlist.